conan-io/docs/integrations/travisci.rst

     # Download dependencies and build project
       - conan install .
     # Call your build system
-      - cmake . -G "Unix makefiles"
+      - cmake . -G "Unix Makefiles"
       - cmake --build .
     # Run your tests
-      - ctest
+      - ctest .

 Travis will install the gcc compiler and the :command:`conan` client and will execute the :command:`conan install` command using the requirements and generators indicated in your *conanfile.py* or *conanfile.txt*.
 Then, the **script** section installs the requirements and